Fornjót: Eddas

 Þjóðólfr of Hvinir, a Norwegian skald of the late 9th–early 10th century AD cited in Ynglinga tal (29), apparently uses the kenning "son of Fornjót" as a synonym of 'fire', and another skald only known under the name Svein appears to use the kenning "ugly sons of Fornjót" to mean the 'wind'.How should the wind be periphrased?
 Thus: call it son of Fornjót, Brother of the Sea and of Fire, Scathe or Ruin or Hound or Wolf of the Wood or of the Sail or of the Rigging.

 Thus spake Svein in the Nordrsetu-drápa:

 First began to flyFornjót's sons ill-shapen.

 In the þulur, Fornjót is also included in a list of jötnar.

 Sagas

 In the Orkneyinga saga and in Hversu Noregr byggdisk (How Norway Was Settled), Fornjót is portrayed as a king ruling over Gotland and Jutland, "which is called Finnland (the land of the Sámi) and Kvenland [the Finnish-settled part of northern Norway]".
 Some editors alter "Gotland" or "Jutland" to "that land".
 In those two sources, Fornjót has three sons: Logi ('fire'), Kári ('wind'), and Hlér ('sea'), "whom we call Ægir" according to Fundinn Noregr.

-Ancestor of the House of Yngling
+Descendants

 Fornjótr appears as an ancestor-figure of the kings of Norway in several sources.
-Here follows one rendering of a mythic Yngling family tree based on Historia Norwegiæ, Ynglinga saga, Beowulf and other Old Norse sources, some of which name Fornjótr.
-The names of Swedish kings are shown in bold.
+Here follows two family trees of Fornjótr's descendants.
+The first is the genealogy as depicted in Hversu Noregr byggðist.
+The second is one possible rendering of a mythic Yngling family tree based on Historia Norwegiæ, Ynglinga saga, Beowulf and other Old Norse sources, some of which name Fornjótr; the names of Swedish kings in this second family tree are shown in bold.